Amina Bouayach: Career

-Bouayach spent two years working with renowned sociologist Fatema Mernissi to improve women's rights, especially Muslim Women; and has published numerous articles on the subject in Arabic, French, English and Spanish.
+Bouayach spent two years working with renowned sociologist Fatema Mernissi to improve women's rights, especially for Muslim Women; and has published numerous articles on the subject in Arabic, French, English and Spanish.

-Professionally, she has held many political positions, most notably as a member in the cabinet of former Prime minister Abderrahmane Youssoufi from 1998 to 2002, and as a member of the Consultative Commission on Constitutional Reform, appointed by King Mohammed VI in 2011 during the midst of the Arab Spring.
+Professionally, she has held many political positions, most notably as a member in the cabinet of former Prime minister Abderrahmane Youssoufi from 1998 to 2002, and as a member of the Consultative Commission on Constitutional Reform, appointed by King Mohammed VI in 2011 during the Arab Spring.
 For her notable contributions to the Moroccan Constitution, she was awarded the Order of the Throne by King Mohammed VI.

 She has worked closely with the United Nations, the African Union and the Euro-Mediterranean Human Rights Network.
 In 2006 she became head of the Moroccan Organization of Human Rights (OMDH), a major NGO.

 She was one of the first human rights figures to visit Tunisia after the abdication of former Tunisian president Zine El Abidine Ben Ali, and to Libya after the disappearance of former Libyan president Muammar Gaddafi.
 She was and remains very active in the regional group for the reform of the Arab States League.

 Amina Bouayach was a member of the Arab Organization for Human Rights and the group of experts in strategic studies in the region of the Office of the United Nations High Commissioner for Human Rights.

 In 2014, she held the position of principal coordinator of African NGOs during the African Summit in Addis Ababa.

 On 13 October 2016, she became Ambassador of Morocco to Sweden and Latvia.
-She said farewell to the Latvia on February 15, 2019 to take her new appointment at the CNDH.
+She said farewell to Latvia on February 15, 2019 to take her new appointment at the CNDH.